Robert F. McDermott Chair in Engineering

 Her current research interests are in neuromorphic computing, brain inspired neural algorithms, novel computing substrates (memristors and 3D-ICs), energy efficient machine intelligence, and AI-on-Chip.

-Kudithipudi received her BTech in Electrical and Electronics Engineering from Nagarjuna University, MS in Computer Engineering from Wright State University, and PhD in Electrical and Computer Engineering from the UTSA in 2006.
+Kudithipudi received her BTech in Electrical and Electronics Engineering from Nagarjuna University, MS in Computer Engineering from Wright State University, and PhD in Electrical and Computer Engineering from UT San Antonio in 2006.